PH-G7/TwitchUnitConverter/README.md

 | Nickname             | The Username of the bot account.                                  | "phg_bot" |
 | Authentication       | The OAuth token for the bot account.                              | "oauth:pivogip8ybletucqdz4pkhag6itbax" |

-*Note that the example OAuth token is not an actual token, nor is the OWMKey an actual API key, but merely a generated string to give an indication what it might look like.*
+*Note that the example OAuth token is not an actual token but a generated string to indicate what it might look like.*

 I got my real OAuth token from https://twitchtokengenerator.com/.